PCTattletale leaks victims' screen recordings to entire Internet

 *the screenshot of my device*

-Looking at the URL, it's in the format (id of the device I added)/(date)/(timestamp).jpg.
+Looking at the URL, we see it's in the format (id of the device I added)/(date)/(timestamp).jpg.
 There's no authentication happening at all here, so this is an IDOR over different device IDs!
 I later learned this had been independently discovered by Jo Coscia as mentioned above.

 Part 2: finding the latest screenshot